pyedifice/pyedifice/docs/source/tutorial.rst

 Factoring out the logic makes it trivial to add conversions between pounds and kilograms, liters and gallons, etc.

-Oh, by the way---you can do the exact same thing in 18 lines of code, using the Form Component (implemented using Edifice, similar to but more general than the ConversionWidget component above)::
+Oh, by the way---you can do the exact same thing in 18 lines of code, using the Form Element (implemented using Edifice, similar to but more general than the ConversionWidget component above)::

     import edifice as ed